nibarius/learning-frida/docs/_posts/2020-05-16-uncrackable1.markdown

 With that in place we continue to modify the implementation `sg.vantagepoint.a.a.a` in a similar way to before.
 This time we first call the original implementation, convert the return value (the secret code) to a string and print it to the console before returning it.

 All we have to do now is to save the file and tap the verify button in the app.
 Frida automatically reloads the script when saved, so you don't even have to restart Frida or the app.
-When pressing verify the secret is revieled in the console.
+When pressing verify the secret is revealed in the console.
 Go ahead and try it in the app to make sure you got it right.

 {% include image.html url="/learning-frida/assets/uncrackable1/code_found.png" description="We got the secret code!"%}